 Jefferson City teen to compete in CrossFit Games

-JEFFERSON CITY - A 17-year-old from Jefferson City will be competing at the CrossFit Games in Madison, Wisconsin in August.
+JEFFERSON CITY - A 17-year-old from Jefferson City will be competing at the CrossFit Games in Madison, Wisconsin, in August.

-It will be Noah Casey's third time competing in the competition.
-This year, he'll be going against 19 of the best 16 and 17-year-old athletes from across the globe to be crowned the "Fittest on Earth".
+It will be Noah Casey's third time appearance in the event.
+This year, he'll be going against 19 of the best 16 and 17-year-old athletes from across the globe, hoping to be crowned the "Fittest on Earth".

 It's enough to make anyone puff our their chest, but the one thing Noah doesn't have to lift or carry is an oversized ego.

-"You always think you're good until you compete against people and they beat you but I just enjoyed it," Casey said.
+"You always think you're good until you compete against people and they beat you, but I just enjoyed it," Casey said.
 "I wasn't really for sure until my first year qualifying for the games that I was actually at that level.

-Noah's parents Sam and Natalie are part owners of the Jefferson City Crossfit gym.
+Noah's parents, Sam and Natalie Casey, are part owners of the Jefferson City Crossfit gym.
 They said they are so very proud of their son and the work he's put in.

 "It's just a very good feeling as a parent to see your child strive and work that hard for something and see it pay off and then see it pay dividends in other areas of their life" Sam Casey said.
 "What he gets, he gives back to everyone else."

 He's not the only one who had noticed growth.
-Noah said he enjoys looking back to see how far he's come.
+Noah Casey said he enjoys looking back to see how far he's come.

-"I like to look back and see how far I've come.
-I think it's funny, last year I was looking at the previous year and it was like 'Wow, I've gown a lot'", Casey said.
+"I think it's funny, last year I was looking at the previous year and it was like 'Wow, I've gown a lot'", Casey said.
 "Now I'm looking at last year and it's crazy how much I grow each year."

 But what is it that allows Noah to perform at such a high level?
 Sam Casey said it's the little things.